superfluid-finance/protocol-monorepo/packages/js-sdk/src/README.md

 });
 ```

-# Contributing
+# Development

 Contributions and suggestions welcome!

-## Testing

-Since testing can take a while, we recommend specifying a test-suite.
+Since testing takes a while, we recommend specifying a test-suite.
 For example:

 ```bash
 # Only run tests in User.test.js